Overview

 9.1: Social Interactions

-• Users cannot interact with trusted users.
+• Users cannot interact with trusted users and/or students.

 • Users cannot interact with untrusted users, including strangers and/or adults.